Essential information for guarantors

 Becoming a guarantor means you could have a life-changing effect for the person or family you are helping to get a mortgage.
 However, it is crucial that you understand the full implications of acting in this capacity before you make any lasting commitment:

 Fees are a necessary part of the mortgage application process.
-Any valuation, legal or other fees incurred by The Cambridge for the acceptance and assessment of a guarantor or collateral security will be the responsibility of the principal borrower, the guarantor or the owner of the collateral security.
+Any valuation, legal or other fees incurred by The Cambridge for the acceptance and assessment of a guarantor will be the responsibility of the principal borrower or the guarantor.

 Limit of guarantee